Salmon restoration project helps strengthen sockeye population in the Yakima Basin

 A diagram showing the spiraling helix, with arrows showing where fish enter and exit

-The juvenile fish passage facility features a first-in-the-nation helix structure – basically an eight-story-deep spiraling waterslide – that allows young salmon from the lake to pass through the dam and downstream into the Cle Elum River.
+The juvenile fish passage facility features a first-in-the-nation helix structure – basically an eight-story-deep spiraling waterslide – that allows young salmon from the reservoir to pass through the dam and downstream into the Cle Elum River.
+With the helix, they can do so more often and at the right time to survive their migration to the ocean.

 Fish travel down the helix tail first, the same way they naturally travel downstream, at a rate up to 25 miles per hour.
+While that may seem dangerously fast, the structure is designed to minimze turbulence and create a smooth ride so the fish emerge unharmed.
 Their journey through the dam takes about a minute, a short but critical stop on their way to the ocean.

 Next spring, we expect to send migrating salmon through the helix for the very first time.